Technology for Schools

 It would be nice if everyone who was questioned cooperated with the contact tracer, but unfortunately, many people resist answering.

-Automatic Contact Tracing Uses Tags and a Cloud Database
+Automated Contact Tracing Uses Tags and a Cloud Database

 The contact tracing devices or tags are carried by people and detect how long one person is close to another person.
 The contact tracing database server, located in the cloud, collects all the contact information.
 Each tag includes the ID of the person who owns the tag.
 If someone in the organization becomes sick, the database can be used to identify everyone who has had close contact with the infected person.